 You can find out more about the mission of the residency on PAiR homepage.

 PAiR is located on the shore of the Baltic Sea in Pāvilosta.
 The 500 km long coast has played a significant role in the geography, politics and culture of Latvia and has influenced both local occupations and culture.
 PAiR is situated on the edge of the Grey Dune nature reserve that covers 42 hectares of land and was established to protect the Latvia’s widest dune.

-The artwork of Katja Novitskova will be on public display on the north facade of the building.
+The artwork of Katja Novitskova is on public display on the north facade of the building.

 Application and Processing of Applications

-Applications will be processed by the team of the VV Foundation in collaboration with experts in the field or sub-discipline under which the application has been submitted.
+Applications are processed by the team of the VV Foundation in collaboration with experts in the field or sub-discipline under which the application has been submitted.